Neptune 3 UI - System Dialog

 - Current CPU and Memory consumptions

 - Time spent until first frame of the application to be drawn

 Each application item also has a switch button to enable the performance overlay on top of the application window.
-For an application that has two windows, PrimaryWindow and SecondaryWindow, two switch buttons can be seen and selected depending on the need.
+For an application that has two windows, ApplicationCCWindow and ApplicationICWindow, two switch buttons can be seen and selected depending on the need.

-Note: By only removing the application widget in the home screen, does not mean that the application is killed and that means, the application is still running on the background.
+Note: Only removing the application widget in the home screen, does not mean that the application is killed, it could still be running in the background.